tathanhdinh/gtkrs-tutorials/src/chapter_04/index.md

 > This chapter was actually written with the completed program that
 > we are going to build.
 So you could say that this tutorial is now
 > fully self-hosted and is eating it's own dog food.

+> HTML is allowed to be written in-line within this flavor of Markdown,
+> so it is possible to mix and match HTML with Markdown in the editor,
+> and to see it rendered properly on the right.

 ## Prerequisites